ansible-collections/netapp.ontap/README.md

 - na_ontap_efficiency_policy: `changelog_threshold_percent` to set the percentage at which the changelog will be processed for a threshold type of policy, tested once each hour.

 ### Bug Fixes
+- na_ontap_firewall_policy: portmap added as a valid service
 - na_ontap_snapmirror: added initialize boolean option which specifies whether to initialize SnapMirror relation.

 ### Added REST support to existing modules